 Save the Place, save the Wildlife

-Not only is Steven Rinella a force of nature, he is a force for nature.
+Not only is Rinella a force of nature, he is a force for nature.
 A brother’s gift of Aldo Leopold’s A Sand County Almanac “was the beginning of my conservation awakening,” he says, which continues to this day.
-Since his literary epiphany, he’s pulled together the people to tackle a number of causes, led by MeatEater Director of Conservation Ryan “Cal” Callaghan.
+Since Steven Rinella literary epiphany, he’s pulled together the people to tackle a number of causes, led by MeatEater Director of Conservation Ryan “Cal” Callaghan.

 Callaghan sees his job as seeking out worthy causes and groups, connecting with others that have time, talent and “treasure,” as he puts it – cash.
 Most of their work focuses on public access, Callaghan said, complemented by seasonal and short-term fundraising in their online store through donations of sale proceeds.